nuxeo/doc.nuxeo.com-content/src/admindoc/setup/database/postgresql.md

 Refer to the section "Adapt your configuration to your hardware" to get the correct value.

-If you plan to use 1&nbsp;GB of shared buffers, update the following property in your `postgresql.conf` file:
+If you plan to use 1 GB of shared buffers, update the following property in your `postgresql.conf` file:

 ```
 shared_buffers = 1GB

 ```

-If you use PostgreSQL < 9.3 the shared memory must be available on the system side using `sysctl`, you need to enable a little bit more at the OS level, for instance try 1&nbsp;GB + 128&nbsp;MB:
+If you use PostgreSQL < 9.3 the shared memory must be available on the system side using `sysctl`, you need to enable a little bit more at the OS level, for instance try 1 GB + 128 MB:

 ```
 sysctl kernel.shmmax=1207959552